alabsi91/qbittorrent-webapi-go/README.md

 Golang wrapper for qBittorrent Web API (for versions above v4.1+).

-This wrapper is based on the methods described in [qBittorrent WebUI APIwiki](<https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)>)
+This wrapper is based on the methods described in [qBittorrent WebUI API wiki](<https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)>)

 ## Installation